ros2jsguy/airsim-js/README.md

-# An AirSim client library
+# An AirSim client library for NodejsS

 Programmatically configure and control the [Microsoft AirSim](https://microsoft.github.io/AirSim/) simulation environment and hosted virtual cars and multirotor vehicles from a Nodejs app.
 The TypeScript